 Cinnaholic – Have you ever wanted to build your own custom cinnamon roll?
 Well your dream can come true at Cinnaholic.
 YOu can order off the menu with flavor profiles they’ve already created for you, or build your very own.
 I went with the build your own option when I was there & did my own twist of a salted caramel cinnamon roll combo!

 Mothership Coffee – I would move to Las Vegas just to be able to drink coffee from Mothership Coffee everyday.
 Lucky for me, I always brings bags of their Mexico blend home with me so that I don’t have too.
 But really, they have such good coffee!
-I love their cold brew & their vanilla lavender iced latte.
+I love their cold brew & their vanilla lavender iced latte, & they make these “ham pillows” that are croissants filled with ham & cheese, covered in everything bagel seasoning & they’re so flaky & amazing!
+They have numerous locations now & each one is cuter & more modern & more aesthetically pleasing than the last!

 Bad Owl Coffee – This coffee shop is Harry Potter themed & you can ever try “buter beer” here.
-I’ve only been about three times, but the theme & nostalgia totally make it worth it.
+I’m in love with their cold brew as always, & the last few times I’ve visited I’ve ordered off their menu.
+They make an amazing breakfast burrito, chicken pesto sandwich & lemon poppyseed muffin.
 This is another shop that I buy bags of coffee from to bring back home to Reno to drink so it’s obviously good black coffee!

 Makers & Finders – Las Vegas has a few Makers & Finders locations.
 One at the Summerlin Mall & the other near downtown.
 They’re both super cute settings, but I love the look & feel & design of the one downtown more so.
 Such good coffee & I’m pretty sure I had bacon there too…sorry, it was like back in 2016!
 But I know my sister-in-law still frequents there so I can guarantee it’s the place to check out!